Start implementing these Tweet ideas today, and see 12x the website traffic from Twitter in 12 months

 - Using the 12x12x12 formula as if it was an article.

-On Twitter, no one user is going to see every Tweet you send out, because the timeline moves so quickly in real-time.
+Why, yes!
+On Twitter, no one user is going to see every Tweet you send out, because the timeline moves so quickly in real-time and scheduling 12 at a time is no biggie.
+But these Tweet ideas can extend beyond Twitter.
 Less content is shared on platforms like Facebook and LinkedIn and Pinterest, so we recommend using the same formulas above, except only once and then again six months later.
-Replace @ing for tagging in the shout out.
-Everything else works the same, except you don’t have 140-character restrictions.
+Replace @ing for tagging in the shout-out.
+Everything else works the same except descriptions can be longer if you need them to be.

 You can also try toying with images.
 Try switching up your featured image on posts to see which ones work best.
 Here are some more Facebook posting tips.